reduxdj/dr_queue/documentation/LOGGING.md

 ### Logging

-One of Dr. Queue's aims, is to help organize and aggregate logs for Koa using Redis.
-Dr. Queue piggybacks on an already popular transport module for logging called Winston.
+One of Dr Queue's aims, is to help organize and aggregate logs for Koa using Redis.
+Dr Queue piggybacks on an already popular transport module for logging called Winston.
 (See [Winston](https://www.npmjs.com/package/winston))

-Dr. Queue installs and uses Winston ^3.21.
-Dr. Queue initializes Winston for you and adds some basic color formatting.
-Each log statement that Dr. Queue writes, assumes that this app might be part of a bigger system where it can subscribe to specific Redis channels to receive real time log events, if you want to ensure the log message is received you can use the the queue to manage acknowledging these logs messages and saving them to disk.
+Dr Queue installs and uses Winston ^3.21.
+Dr Queue initializes Winston for you and adds some basic color formatting.
+Each log statement that Dr Queue writes, assumes that this app might be part of a bigger system where it can subscribe to specific Redis channels to receive real time log events, if you want to ensure the log message is received you can use the the queue to manage acknowledging these logs messages and saving them to disk.
+[See Pubsub](https://github.com/redux_dj/dr_queue/documentation/PUBSUB.md)

-Dr. Queue uses the configuration module config to handle its configuration, however the initializing can just take an object.
+Dr. Queue uses the configuration module config to handle its configuration, however initializing of the LoggerUtil can just take an object.

-Dr Queue requires Koa bodyParse middleware if you want to see the request body attributes in your log message.
+Dr Queue requires Koa bodyParser middleware if you want to see the request body attributes in your log message.

-##### Example: TLDR;
+##### Example: TL;DR

 ```js
 import {Logger as LoggerUtil} from 'dr_queue'